KDE/documentation-docs-kdenlive-org/project_and_asset_management/project_settings/general_settings.rst

    Make sure you click on the |document-save|\ :guilabel:`Save profile` icon before you :guilabel:`Close` this window.
 Kdenlive does not issue a warning if the changed or newly created project profile was not saved.

+.. _track:

 Tracks
 ------

 You can select the default number of audio and video tracks that your project will have.
-You can always add or remove tracks later in the timeline of an existing project.
+You can always add or remove :ref:`tracks <tracks>` later in the timeline of an existing project.

+.. _audio_channels:

 Audio Channels
 --------------